Everything You Need to Know About Selling at Auction

 Research is performed, data is gathered to estimate what the work of art would sell for in the appropriate market at a given date.
 The specialist will consider, availability of like objects, rarity, cost of cleaning or repair if needed, and the history of sales of close comparables.

-Auction houses will have a complete marketing strategy for their sales, including professional photography, advertising, and a shrewd digital plan for maximum visibility.
+Auction houses should have a complete marketing strategy for their sales, including professional photography, advertising, and a shrewd digital plan for maximum visibility.
 This allows them to reach a wider, highly qualified audience, increasing the chances people will bid on your piece.

 Those interested in purchasing your piece can participate in the auction by bidding against one another.
 The highest bidder wins.